 How to Prepare Your Caravan for the Summer Season

-The new season is coming up and you just want to grab the caravan and head out.
+The new season is coming up, and you just want to grab the caravan and head out.
 Believe me, we know that all too well.
 But do you know what can really spoil the mood on the first trip and the first nights in the new season?
 Mess and dirt.

-So “before” the season is unfortunately the perfect time to get things shipshape so that nothing stands in the way of your trip.
-And so you don’t have to think too long about what actually needs to be done, we have written this guide: Just get started, it’s less dramatic than it looks.
+So “before” the season is, unfortunately, the perfect time to get things shipshape so that nothing stands in the way of your trip.
+And so you don’t have to think too long about what actually needs to be done, we have written this guide.
+Just get started - it’s less dramatic than it looks.
 At the end of the article, we’ve also linked a free checklist to download.

-We have a caravan, but you can certainly also use this procedure as a guide for a motorhome or camper van.
+We have a caravan, but you can certainly also use this procedure as a guide for a motorhome or campervan.

-Cleaning the caravan from the outside
+Cleaning the caravan exterior

-Walls, Roof and Drawbar
+Walls, roof, and drawbar

 - Mix the caravan cleaner.